 Programme and Convention refugees can apply to become Irish citizens after three years in the country.

-An asylum seeker is someone who has had to leave their own country because of fear of persecution and who has applied to be legally accepted as a refugee in Ireland.
+An asylum seeker is someone who has had to leave their own country because of fear of persecution and who has applied for international protection, that is to be legally recognised as a refugee in Ireland.

-In legal terms, an asylum seeker is a person who seeks to be recognised as a refugee under the terms of the 1951 Convention relating to the Status of Refugees as defined in Section 2 of the Refugee Act, 1996, as amended.
+In legal terms, an asylum seeker or international protection applicant is a person who seeks to be recognised as a refugee under the terms of the 1951 Convention relating to the Status of Refugees as defined in Section 2 of the Refugee Act, 1996, as amended.
 Asylum seekers have a legal right to stay in Ireland while their application for refugee status is being decided on.

 Anybody can become a refugee or asylum seeker; it doesn't matter if you are rich, poor, adult, child or what colour, religion, ethnicity or nationality you are.
 Refugees and asylum seekers leave or escape their home county because of persecution or intimidation.